 3.5.2 Faculty

-Initiate and contribute to the processes of selecting, evaluating, discontinuing, and promoting departmental staff.
-This includes reviewing student evaluations at the end of each term, and notifying the Dean of any problem classes, including his/her own.
+Initiate and contribute to the processes of selecting, evaluating, discontinuing, and promoting departmental faculty and staff.
+This includes reviewing student evaluations at the end of each term, and notifying the appropriate Academic Dean of any problem classes, including his/her own.
 Details are given in section 3.2.8 and 6.5.2 Annual Review Reports.

 Assist members of the department in their work including visiting and evaluating class, facilitating peer evaluation, and encouraging study, research, and attendance at conferences.

-Assign, with the approval of the Dean of the College, the instructional duties of each member of the departmental faculty, attending to the needs of the University as well as those of individual Faculty members.
+Assign, with the approval of the appropriate Academic Dean, the instructional and departmental duties of each member of the departmental faculty, attending to the needs of the University as well as those of individual Faculty members.

-Assist members of the department in preparation for any reviews conducted by the Committee on Tenure, Promotion and Leaves (including third year, tenure and post-tenure reviews).
+Assist members of the department in preparation for any reviews conducted by the Committee on Tenure, Promotion and Leaves (including third year, tenure and post-tenure reviews), and supervise faculty review process as described in Section 6.

 Schedule department meetings as needed in order to maintain efficient operation of the department.

 Attend meetings of the department chairs.

+Supervise faculty members and program directors within the department.
+(Directors of interdisciplinary programs report to the appropriate Academic Dean and not to any department chair.)
+If there is irreconcilable disagreement between two faculty within a department, they will bring the issue to the department chair.
+If there is irreconcilable disagreement between the faculty member and the chair, they will bring the issue to the appropriate Academic Dean.

 3.5.3 Students